jenkins-x/jx-docs/content/en/docs/labs/boot/progressive-delivery.md

 * eventually if things look good the new version will fully rollout to 100% traffic
 * if anything goes bad during the rollout time period the old version is restored

+There is an excellent [video showing this in action](https://youtu.be/7eePqtxW7NM).